tamunoWoks/Tech_Jobs_Layoff_Trends--SQL_CaseStudy/README.md

 Unfortunately we do not have enough data to populate other columns with null values.
 So we will stop at the industry column.

+#### Procedure for deleting unnecessary columns and rows
+- Delete irrelevant row:

 ### CHALLENGES
 Some of the challenges faced while cleaning and exploring the dataset include:
 - Incomplete Data: